Aurangzeb: Jat rebellion

-The tomb of Akbar was pillaged by Jat rebels during the reign of Aurangzeb.

 In 1669, Hindu Jats began to organise a rebellion that is believed to have been caused by the re-imposition of jizya and destruction of Hindu temples in Mathura.
 The Jats were led by Gokula, a rebel landholder from Tilpat.
 By the year 1670 20,000 Jat rebels were quelled and the Mughal Army took control of Tilpat, Gokula's personal fortune amounted to 93,000 gold coins and hundreds of thousands of silver coins.

 Gokula was caught and executed.
 But the Jats once again attempted rebellion.
 Raja Ram Jat, in order to avenge his father Gokula's death, plundered Akbar's tomb of its gold, silver and fine carpets, opened Akbar's grave and dragged his bones and burned them in retaliation.
 Jats also shot off the tops of the minarets on the gateway to Akbar's Tomb and melted down two silver doors from the Taj Mahal.
 Aurangzeb appointed Mohammad Bidar Bakht as commander to crush the Jat rebellion.
 On 4 July 1688, Raja Ram Jat was captured and beheaded.
-His head was sent to Aurangzeb as proof of his beheading.
+His head was sent to Aurangzeb as a proof of his death.

-After Aurangeb's death, Jats under Badan Singh established their independent state of Bharatpur.

 Due to the Jat rebellion, the temples of Pushtimarg, Gaudiya, and Radha vallabh Vaishnavs in Braj were abandoned and their icons were taken to different regions or into hiding.

 Mughal–Maratha Wars

 Aurangzeb leads the Mughal Army during the battle of Satara.

-In 1657, while Aurangzeb attacked Golconda and Bijapur in the Deccan, the Hindu Maratha warrior, Shivaji, used guerrilla tactics to take control of three Adil Shahi forts formerly under his father's command.
-With these victories, Shivaji assumed de facto leadership of many independent Maratha clans.
+In 1657, while Aurangzeb invaded Golconda and Bijapur in the Deccan, the Hindu Maratha warrior, Shivaji, used guerrilla tactics to take control of three Adil Shahi forts formerly under his father's command.
+With these victories, Shivaji assumed defacto leadership of many independent Maratha clans.
 The Marathas harried the flanks of the warring Adil Shahis, gaining weapons, forts, and territory.
 Shivaji's small and ill-equipped army survived an all out Adil Shahi attack, and Shivaji personally killed the Adil Shahi general, Afzal Khan.
 With this event, the Marathas transformed into a powerful military force, capturing more and more Adil Shahi territories.
 Shivaji went on to neutralise Mughal power in the region.

-In 1659, Aurangzeb sent his trusted general and maternal uncle Shaista Khan, the Wali in Golconda to recover forts lost to the Maratha rebels.
+In 1659, Aurangzeb sent his trusted general and maternal uncle Shaista Khan, the wali in Golconda to recover forts lost to the Maratha rebels.
 Shaista Khan drove into Maratha territory and took up residence in Pune.
-But in a daring raid on the governor's palace in Pune during a midnight wedding celebration, led by Shivaji himself, the Marathas killed Shaista Khan's son and Shivaji maimed Shaista Khan by cutting off three fingers of his hand.
-Shaista Khan, however, survived and was re-appointed the administrator of Bengal going on to become a key commander in the war against the Ahoms.
+But in a raid on the governor's palace in Pune during a midnight wedding celebration, led by Shivaji himself, the Marathas killed Shaista Khan's son and Shivaji maimed Shaista Khan by cutting off three fingers of his hand.
+Shaista Khan, however, survived and was re-appointed the administrator of Bengal, going on to become a key commander in the war against the Ahoms.